elf4j/elf4j-provider/README.md

 It's not how fast you fill up the target log file or repository, it's how fast you relieve the application from logging duty back to its own business.

-Chronological order is generally required for log events to arrive at their final destination (Otherwise e.g. the out-of-order display would be strange and confusing on the system Console or in a log file).
-That means all the log events need to be processed sequentially, as if with a pseudo single-thread.
-This inevitably imposes an upper limit on the log processing throughput.
-No matter the log processing is synchronous or asynchronous to the main business workflow, if the application's log issuing frequency is higher than the throughput of the log processing, then over time, the main workflow will be blocked and bound ("back-pressured") by the log processing throughput limit.
+Chronological order is generally required for log events to arrive at their final destination.
+The usual destination of the standard out streams is the system Console, where an out-of-order display would be strange and confusing.
+That means log events need to be processed sequentially, which inevitably imposes some limit on the log processing throughput.
+No matter the log processing is synchronous or asynchronous to the main business workflow, if the application's log issuing frequency is higher than the throughput of the log processing, then over time, the main workflow should be blocked and bound ("back-pressured") by the log processing throughput limit.

 Some logging information has to be gathered by the main application thread, synchronously to the business workflow.
 For example, caller thread and code detail information such as method name, line number, or file name are performance-wise